10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 This interview is a bit different for I Had Ten Dollars.
 For one thing, it's the first interview I've done over chat, so it's the first interview I'll actually be editing in any significant way.
 But that's all boring behind the scenes stuff.
 This interview is also interesting to me because Andre didn't really want to talk about his project, MLKSHK, so I'm going to talk about it a little instead.

-MLKSHK is a photo sharing community, which [Rusty](http://twitter.com/rustyk5) mentioned alongside [MetaFilter](http://metafilter.com) in [today's Tabs](http://www.newsweek.com/today-tabs-semper-bracchia-duo-abscide-251535) as being a touchstone to the early indie web.
-(Touchstone is the wrong word because mlkshk still has a vibrant community.
-Maybe bridge?) and [Matthew Panzarino](http://twitter.com/panzer) accurately described as providing an "honest transaction when you visit.
+MLKSHK is a photo sharing community, which [Rusty](http://twitter.com/rustyk5) mentioned alongside [MetaFilter](http://metafilter.com) in [today's Tabs](http://www.newsweek.com/today-tabs-semper-bracchia-duo-abscide-251535) as being, "a the product of another pioneer of an earlier web," and [Matthew Panzarino](http://twitter.com/panzer) accurately described as providing an "honest transaction when you visit.
 You go there to look at an image and the image loads first without a bunch of crap being shoved in your face," in his [TechCrunch post](http://techcrunch.com/2014/05/07/beloved-image-sharing-site-mlkshk-saunters-off-into-the-sunset/).

+While MLKSHK opened to the public in late 2010/early 2011 and may not be early-internet old, I see it as a sort of bridge to an earlier web.
+The site was bootstrapped and has remained solely under the control of Andre and his partner [Amber Costley](https://twitter.com/amberdawn) for its entire existence.

 MLKSHK is a beacon of tasteful restraint while still maintaining an exuberant style that could make me feel like I was having fun as soon as I landed on the page.

-Collaborative collections like "[computers](http://mlkshk.com/computers)", "[you had one job](http://mlkshk.com/OneJob)", "[glorious hair](http://mlkshk.com/glorioushair)", and "[butts](http://mlkshk.com/buttz)" allowed for themed image sharing trends that are really similar to submission based themed Tumblrs long before book deals started rolling in. (fact check some dates when you have internet, Thomas)
+Collaborative collections like "[computers](http://mlkshk.com/computers)", "[you had one job](http://mlkshk.com/OneJob)", "[glorious hair](http://mlkshk.com/glorioushair)", and the always popular "[butts](http://mlkshk.com/buttz)" allowed for themed image sharing trends that are most easily described as being similar to submission-based themed Tumblrs.

-community with its own conventions and [in jokes](http://mlkshk.com/p/YR7S).
+Okay, I'll let Andre talk now.

 #### How did you come to tech?
 My first real tech job was in the QA department of a startup in Los Angeles which I won’t name because it was started by Scientologists and it was all very creepy.
 We had creepy clothes we wore to conferences and they creepily tried to get us to go to a session at the Scientology Celebrity Centre in Los Angeles for an evaluation.